 Observing of Venus' ingress and egress and comparing contact times precisely measured at distant sites on Earth will allow to derive the distance to the Sun.

-In order to participate in these projects nothing else will be needed than an exact going clock and a small telescope or binocular, a solar filter (glas or thin metal sheets), a stable tripod and, for project 1, a digital camera of sufficient large equivalent focal length (about 400 mm).
+In order to participate in these projects nothing else was needed than an exact going clock and a small telescope or binocular, a solar filter (glas or thin metal sheets), a stable tripod and, for project 1, a digital camera of sufficient large equivalent focal length (about 400 mm).

-The projects proposed here will be very similar to those we have organized for the transit in 2004.
+The projects described here have been very similar to our transit transit project in 2004.

 Editors: Udo Backhaus